sintetizzatore/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> In Python, Lambda is a construct that allows for fuctions that aren't bound to a name (anonymous functions).
->> It's often used with common functional concepts such as map(), reduce(), or filter().
+>> It's often used with common functional concepts such as map(), reduce(), sorted (), or filter().
 An example from secnetix.de illustrates the difference between lambda as a normal function definition ("f") and a lambda function ("g"):

 	def f (x): return x**2
 	...